cryptocopycats/kittyverse/kittyverse/README.md

 ```

 ### Fancies

+Aside - What are Fancies?

+Fancies are fancy cats that incl. "normies" that you can breed with a trait recipe
+or exclusive or special editions that get "minted" and are not breedable.
+See the [Fancies Timeline @ Kittypedia](https://github.com/cryptocopycats/kittypedia/blob/master/TIMELINE-FANCIES.md) for a list of all cats with special artwork.

 Use the `Fancy` helper class to lookup fancy or exclusive or special edition cats  incl. timed trait recipes / forumlas, counts, limits, ids and more: